bwmerkl/Sourcegraph/Resume.md

 *   Worked at every level of the content stack: copywriting, proofreading, editing, managing vendors, scheduling posts, coaching, hiring, and long-term strategy and planning
 *   Led the editorial direction and processes for the Neo4j Blog and Neo4j Developer Blog
 *   Created a ticketing and project management system for content and social requests
-*   Wrote, edited, and then later managed and optimized Neo4j’s library of content assets, including ebooks, developer guides, whitepapers, case studies, data sheets and more
+*   Wrote, edited, and then later managed and optimized Neo4j’s library of content assets, including ebooks, developer guides, white papers, case studies, data sheets and more
 *   Ghost wrote blog posts and other articles in the voice and tone of the CEO
 *   Hosted writing and storytelling workshops for marketing colleagues
 *   Starting title: Content Marketing Manager